nauam/Courses/docs/administration/security/authentication.md

 :::

 - NOTE: The `org.eclipse.jetty.jaas.spi.PropertyFileLoginModule` JAAS module will automatically add the username as a role to the login credentials.
-If you do not want this behavior please use the `org.qwcontrol.jaas.jetty.ReloadablePropertyFileLoginModule` module.*
+If you do not want this behavior please use the `org.rundeck.jaas.jetty.ReloadablePropertyFileLoginModule` module.*

-These instructions explain how to manage user credentials for QW Control using a text file containing usernames, passwords and role definitions.
+These instructions explain how to manage user credentials for Rundeck using a text file containing usernames, passwords and role definitions.
 Usually this file is called <code>realm.properties</code>.

-The default QW Control installation handles user authentication via JAAS using the realm.properties file.
+The default Rundeck installation handles user authentication via JAAS using the realm.properties file.
 This file is created at the time that you install the server.

 Location:

 - Executable War: `$RDECK_BASE/server/config/realm.properties`
-- RPM/DEB: `/etc/qwcontrol/realm.properties`
+- RPM/DEB: `/etc/rundeck/realm.properties`

 Assuming it wasn't modified, your realm.properties file will probably look something like this: